Hot Water Diversion Update 2023!

 - Boost at night to ensure the water stays hot

-Well now in 2022, there is – The New Catch Power Circuit.
+Well now in 2023, there is – The New Catch Power Relay.

-We acknowledge the landscape for hot water diversion has improved over the years, but it wasn’t until now that we’ve satisfied with the answer.
-Export limiting, reduced feed in tariffs, and now this new Catch Circuit, have all come together to provide the answer.
-Those looking to maximise their solar system, and save even more money on their power bills by optimising one of the largest electrical loads , can now do so.
+We acknowledge the landscape for hot water diversion has improved over the years, but it wasn’t until now that we’ve been satisfied with the answer.
+Export limiting, reduced feed-in tariffs, and now this new Catch Relay, have all come together to provide the answer.
+Those looking to maximise their solar system, and save even more money on their power bills by optimising one of the largest electrical loads, can now do so.
 Stay tuned, and as always, feel free to leave any comments below and I’ll be happy to answer.